Food & Drink

 A counter with tiled bar and red stool chairs.
 Image credit: Hotel Jesus | Supplied

-Hotel Jesus is a 1970s Mexican-inspired taqueria from the team behind Mamasita, churning out bottomless brunches every Friday to Sunday.
+Hotel Jesus is a 1970s Mexican-inspired taqueria from the team behind Mamasita, churning out bottomless brunches every Saturday from 12pm and Sunday from 2pm.
 Settle into the bottomless banquet with a round of mimosas to start, then make your way through the drinks list, round by round.
 You can expect sangria and frozen margs among other drink options and for the food menu, there are tacos of course as well as guacamole served with salsa macha and chips to soak up that booze.

 BOOK NOW